TownyAdvanced/TownyProvinces/README.md

 - :tent: Outposts:
   - Outposts can be placed in Sea and Wasteland provinces.
   - Outposts can be expanded, however each town can have a maximum of 8 townblocks per foreign province.

+## :fast_forward: Admin Quick-Start Guide
+1. Run `tpra region regenerate all`.
+This will generate 2 small sample regions.
+2. To see the generated provinces, view your website-map.

+## :arrow_forward: Admin Full Guide
+1. Assess suitability for map:
+   - TownyProvinces currently works best on "non-historical" maps (such as procedurally generated Minecraft maps).
+   - In contrast, townyProvinces sometimes does not work as well on "Historical" maps, such as "Earth".
+The main reason is because players on those maps often seek to build in historical locations, and province lines can cut through some of these locations.
+A feature is under way to preserve historical city areas, but is is unclear if it wil be sufficient for conservative players.
+2. Assess suitability for playerbase:
+    - The main benefit of TownyProvinces is for you, the server owner/staff, because it will reduce both your workload relating to claiming/overclaiming, and the toxicity you have to deal with on your server.
+    - If you have a mature playerbase, they will easily understand this, however if you have a lot of younger players, you can expect them to struggle to understand why the benefit of improving your life is worth the cost of slightly curtailing their freedoms.
+3. Be aware of known technical issues:
+    - On very large maps.
+TownyProvinces tends to "sit" on plenty of memory.
+A fix is in development.
+    - On provinces bordering 2 regions, the price can sometimes be too high.
+A fix is in development.
+As a workaround, edit the affected province files then run `tpra reload`.
+4. Configure
+   - Configure as many region definition files as you want, in /region_definitions.
+   - Region definition files are evaluated in alpha-numeric order.
+   - The first region definition file should be the size of the entire map.
+   - After you have generated your regions, run `tpra landvalidationjob start`.
+This will automatically identify the biome constituents in the province, and adjust prices accordingly.
+It will also set each province type, as either Civilized, Sea, or Wasteland .
+Expect this to take a while; you can adjust the milliseconds before lookup in `config.yml`.
+   - After the Land Validation Job runs, expect to tweak a few regions for type and pricing.
 ## :keyboard: Admin Commands *(best run from console)*
 - `tpra region [regenerate] [<Region Name>]` -> Regenerate a region.
 - `tpra region [newtowncostperchunk] [<Region Name>] [amount]` -> Set the per-chunk new-town-cost for a region.